MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-connect-to-a-usb-device--uwp-app-.md

 -   [**UsbDevice**](https://msdn.microsoft.com/library/windows/apps/dn263883)
 -   [**DeviceWatcher**](https://msdn.microsoft.com/library/windows/apps/br225446)

-When you write a Windows Store app that interacts with a USB device, the app can send control commands, get device information, and read and write data to/from bulk and interrupt endpoints.
+When you write a UWP app that interacts with a USB device, the app can send control commands, get device information, and read and write data to/from bulk and interrupt endpoints.
 Before you can do all that, you must find the device and establish connection.

 ## Before you start...

 -   This is the first topic in a series.
 Before you start this tutorial, you must have created a basic Visual Studio project that you can extend in this tutorial.
-Read [Getting started with Windows Store apps](http://go.microsoft.com/fwlink/p/?linkid=617681) for more info.
+Read [Getting started with UWP apps](http://go.microsoft.com/fwlink/p/?linkid=617681) for more info.
 -   Code examples are based on the CustomUsbDeviceAccess sample.
 You can download the complete sample from this code gallery page.
 -   The USB device used in tutorial is the SuperMUTT device.
 -   In order to use the [**Windows.Devices.Usb**](https://msdn.microsoft.com/library/windows/apps/dn278466) namespace to write a Windows store app that interacts with a USB device, the device must have the Winusb.sys driver loaded as its function driver.
 Winusb.sys is provided by Microsoft and is included with Windows in the **\\Windows\\System32\\drivers** folder.